CBIIT/bento-docs/configuration/Configuring-the-statistics-bar.md

 ---
 layout: default
 nav_order: 2
-title: How to Configure the Stats Bar for the "Dashboard " workflow
+title: Stats Bar for the "Dashboard " Workflow
 ---

-# How to Configure the Stats Bar for the "Dashboard " workflow
+# Stats Bar for the "Dashboard " Workflow

 Instructions to configure the Stats Bar on the dashboard page (right above the widgets)